tjy-justin/capstone-calculator/README.md

 - [x] EXTRA CREDIT: Make it look nice
 - [x] EXTRA CREDIT: Delete characters
 - [x] EXTRA CREDIT: Implement keyboard shortcuts

+## Limitations

+- While not a requirement of this project, it turns out that supporting multiple rounds of operations get significantly more complicated w/o breaking the existing code.

 ## Resources